Ugochukwuodinaka/Istanbul-Customer-Shopping-Analysis/README.md

 <br />

 ## Objectives:
-- Gain insights into the total revenue by product categories.
+- Understand the leverage effect of total revenue by product categories.
-- Analyze variations in shopping behavior based on shopping mall locations.
+- Analyze changes in shopping behavior depending on locations across different shopping malls.
-- Gain insights into the total number of customers across shopping malls.
+- Understand how many customers there are for all shopping malls combined.
-- Analyze variations in shopping behavior based on payment methods.
+- Analyze changes in shopping behavior depending on different methods of payment.
-- Analyze variations in shopping behavior based on shopping by gender.
+- Analyze changes in shopping behavior depending on shopping by gender.
-- Explore correlations between demographic factors such as age band, gender, and product category as related to total revenue.
+- Understand the relationships between demographic factors like age band, gender, and product category on total revenue.
-- Gain insights into shopping trends and patterns across different age groups, genders, and total revenue generated.
+- Understand trends and patterns in buying across age groups, genders, and the total amount spent.
-- Analyze variations in shopping behavior based on total revenue by shopping month.
+- Evaluate the in-store behavior differences by the total amount spent by shopping month.

 ## Expected Outcomes:
-Through meticulous analysis and interpretation of the dataset, the project anticipates generating valuable insights into Istanbul's dynamic shopping ecosystem.
-These insights can inform various stakeholders, including retailers, marketers, and urban planners, enabling them to make data-driven decisions to enhance customer experiences, optimize inventory management, and drive business growth.
+The projects goal is to offer an understanding of how shopping trends, in Istanbul're evolving using the dataset.
+These insights will help in making choices that improve the shopping experience for customers drive business expansion and enhance inventory management efficiency.
+This data will be valuable to stakeholders such, as retailers, marketers and city planners.

 <br />
 <br />